All Episodes

 To be honest, it's not really that big a deal in Canada.

-But I mean, it's still for the allowances of but making allowances for the uh you know, America's Ricky Martin, Canada has the premier of Newfoundland and Labrador.
+But, I mean, it's still for the allowances, making allowances for the, you know, America's Ricky Martin.

-But but but he's a big shot up there.
+But he's a big shot up there.

 So think of him like that.

-Like he's the Ricky Martin of Newfoundland and Labrador.
+Like, he's the Ricky Martin of Newfoundland and Labrador.

-Uh so he's a big shot.
+So he's a big shot.

 He doesn't want to have to sit around waiting for treatment.

-Uh so he flew and he had his heart operation in Florida.
+So he flew and he had his heart operation in Florida.

-And when he got back uh to Newfoundland, he said, Well, it's my body, it's my health, uh, I'll make my own decisions about what's best for me.
+And when he got back to Newfoundland, he said, well, it's my body, it's my health.

-He's in charge of a health care system that specifically denies that right to every citizen.
+He's in charge of a healthcare system that specifically denies that right to every citizen.

 And so that's what people like him do.

-But more to the point, even in their own hospitals, because sometimes uh I remember the premier of Quebec.
+But more to the point, even in their own hospitals, because sometimes I remember the Premier of Quebec, he was the secessionist Premier of Quebec, a man called Lucien Bouchard.

-And about fifteen years ago, uh he he had uh he he got some uh necrotizing fasciitis thing in uh hospital.
+And about 15 years ago, he got some necrotizing fasciitis thing in hospital, which meant his leg had to be amputated.

 There's a scene in there.